wiglenet/wigle-wifi-wardriving/README.md

 - Accumulate a database of wireless signal observations
 - Search and export observed data
 - Integrate with a [WiGLE.net account](https://wigle.net) for competition, statistics, and online aggregation and visualization
-- See your standings and accomplisments per the WiGLE.net server
+- See your standings and accomplishments per the WiGLE.net server

 ## Data Export
 The client offers numerous data export formats including: